virgesmith/inexmo/README.md

   "return i > j ? i : j;"
 ```

-When Python loads this file, the source for an extension module is generated, including all functions defined in this
+When Python loads this file, the source for an extension module is generated with all functions using this decorator.
-way.
-The first time the function is called, the module is built and the attribute corresponding to the (empty) Python
+The first time any function is called, the module is built and the attribute corresponding to the (empty) Python
 function is replaced with the C++ implementation in the module.

 Modules are only rebuilt when changes to the any of the functions in the module (or decorator parameters)